-Contra Costa County has also adopted a Delta Water Platform to identify and promote activities and policy positions that support a healthy Sacramento-San Joaquin Delta (Delta).
+Contra Costa County has also adopted a Delta Water Platform to identify and promote activities and policy positions that support the creation of a healthy Sacramento-San Joaquin Delta (Delta).
 Contra Costa County uses this Delta Water Platform to guide its actions and advocacy regarding the future of the Delta.